 We have learned that being fit and healthy can be a lifesaver when battling a disease.
 Therefore, employers should provide optimal ergonomic tools so the employees can maintain healthy working habits.
 Like standing desks that allow an active work style and an ergonomic office chair that can be adjusted to encourage and support a healthy sitting posture in an upright position.

 Office 2.0 is progressive with health, wellness and collaboration at the forefront.
-And it can become a welcoming alternative to our homes in the future of hybrid workplace culture.
+And it can become a welcoming alternative to our homes in the future of hybrid work culture.